 - Graphene has amazing electronic properties.
 It has the highest electrical density of all materials (1,000,000 times that of copper) and conducts electricity close to the speed of light with virtually no resistance and also has the highest intrinsic mobility (100 times that of silicon).
 It has a lower resistivity than any other know material at room temperature.

 - Graphene is chemically inert and does not readily react with other atoms.
 However, it can “absorb” different atoms and molecules, leading to changes in its properties.
 It can be functionalised by several different chemical groups, resulting in different materials such as GO and fluorinated graphene.

 - Graphene is also capable of self-healing and repairing holes in its sheets when exposed to free molecules containing carbon.

 Actual and potential applications of graphene continue to grow, limited only by current research, development and testing.

 Current applications for graphene already in play include the infusion of electrical conductivity in plastics and glass and the production of composite materials such as carbon fibres, plastics, geo-fabrics, coatings and paints with impermeable and anti-corrosion qualities.
 Two applications, addressing some of the world’s greatest challenges, with enormous market potential, and where Ionic is focused are water filtration and energy storage.

-Over the past 6 years, Ionic has established itself as a leader in the field of graphene research through its formalised collaboration arrangement and working relationship with the Nanoscale Science and Engineering Laboratory (NSEL) at Monash University.
+Since 2011, Ionic has established itself as a leader in the field of graphene research through its formalised collaboration arrangement and working relationship with the Nanoscale Science and Engineering Laboratory (NSEL) at Monash University.